 The high altitudes and tropical climate of Colombia are especially suited to Arabica coffee beans.
 Years of dedication and experimentation have allowed Colombian growers to develop a method that consistently delivers high-quality beans with powerful aromas and perfectly balanced flavors, by allowing the beans the time to grow and mature properly.
 The growing process alone can last between two to four years.

-We are delighted to offer enticing blends from the best coffee growing regions of Colombia.
-The Central region, features milder weather allowing for less aggressive flavors and much higher acidity.
-In contrast the temperamental weather of the Eastern regions produces beans with a much stronger taste and less acidity.
+Another distinction of Colombian coffee is its diversity.
+While famous for quality, it is also known for the differences between the coffees from its different coffee regions.
+The central region features milder weather, which allows for less aggressive flavors and much higher acidity.
+In contrast, the temperamental weather of the eastern regions produces coffee beans with a stronger taste and less acidity.

-We also offer a blend from the Laboyos Valley, where the rainfall and tropical weather conditions produce beans with a rich, powerful flavor.
-This strong brew is roasted to perfection highlighting the heavy aroma and strong flavors boasted by the region.
+Our Pitalito Laboyano blend comes from Huila in the Laboyos Valley, where the rainfall and tropical weather conditions produce beans with a rich, powerful flavor.
+The area is known for its fruity coffees, and this blend is no exception.
+The medium roast highlights the heavy aroma and strong flavors that characterize the region.

 Nariño grows some of the the highest coffees in Colombia, but with a mildly warm weather that allows them to mature at a rate slow enough to fully develop their flavors.
 The beans for our Nariño Volcánico blend are grown at altitudes of up to 1,600 meters.
 They also benefit from the nutrient value of the rich volcanic soil, resulting in a sweet smelling coffee with a slightly intense acidity.